permutationlock/ztrait/README.md

 }
 ```

-**Note:** If we don't place the trait verification inside a comptime block,
+**Note:** If we don't place the trait verification inside a comptime block then
-verification might be evaluated later during compilation which results in
+verification might be evaluated later during compilation.
+This results in
 regular duck-typing errors rather than trait implementation errors.

 If we define a type that fails to implement the `Incrementable` trait and pass